farahbakhsh3/Fibonacci_Java/README.md

-# Fibonachi_Java
+# Fibonacci_Java
-A recursive alg of Fibonachi implemented in Java.
+A recursive alg of Fibonacci implemented in Java.